turingschool/accelerated-mod-0/calendar.md

 ## Time Management at Turing

 Turing is a full-time, immersive program.
-You are going to learn the technical and professional skills needed to succeed in demanding, yet high-paying technical careers inless than a year.
+You are going to learn the technical and professional skills needed to succeed in demanding, yet high-paying technical careers in less than a year.

 Most students estimate they work an **average of 65-75 hours per week** at Turing; some weeks with fewer hours, some weeks with more hours.
 While at Turing, **time** is your most valuable commodity.
 How you use your time will be a determining factor in your overall success in the program.